BrailleSC/wjennings_portfolio/eSports ELO Project/README.md

 # Esports Tournament ELO Tracker

-Welcome to my end-to-end pipeline for pulling tournament data through the start.gg API, loading it into PostgreSQL, and computing ELO ratings based on matches throughout the 6 bigest tournaments in 2024 with a transparent, auditable ledger for easily queryable statistics.
+Welcome to my end-to-end pipeline for pulling tournament data through the start.gg API, loading it into PostgreSQL, and computing ELO ratings based on matches throughout the 6 bigest "Guilty Gear Strive" tournaments in 2024 with a transparent, auditable ledger for easily queryable data.
 The project outline will be documented in this readme with a few example queries towards the end.

 ## Features
-- Pulls tournament + event metadata and set results from start.gg API via GraphQL.
+- Python Script pulls tournament + event metadata and set results from start.gg API via GraphQL.
-- Postgres schema (tournaments, events, players, sets).
+- Postgres schema (tournaments, events, players, sets, etc...).
 - PL/pgSQL ELO function that iterates sets chronologically and writes a player-level ledger in 'rating_deltas' while maintaining latest snapshots in 'ratings'.
 - Environment-based configuration with .env.